Is Keto for Me?

 In the simplest of terms, eating Keto means eating very little carbohydrates in your diet.

-Back in the day, Adkins was the name of this type of eating.
+Back in the day, Atkins was the name of this type of eating.
 But this diet has been around even longer, there were versions over a hundred years ago.
 It’s not new and it has been studied extensively.

 There are some medical reasons to consider eating keto.
 Eating a strict keto diet is beneficial to people who have epilepsy as it helps reduce seizures.
 Diabetics can manage their disease by keeping carbohydrates extremely low.